nxbyte/ARM-LEGv8/README.md

 This is a repository that contains the source code for a Verilog based ARM LEGv8 CPU.

+This CPU is based on the ARM architecture from the textbook: *Computer Organization and Design: The Hardware/Software Interface ARM Edition by D. Patterson and J. Hennessy, Morgan Kaufmann, 2016* [ISBN: 978-012-8017333](https://www.amazon.com/Computer-Organization-Design-Interface-Architecture/dp/0128017333/ref=sr_1_1?ie=UTF8&qid=1483051663&sr=8-1&keywords=9780128017333)

 ## To Run & Test

 There are two ways to run and simulate the projects below.
 Either use the **Xilinx Vivado** or an online tool called **EDA Playground**.